21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 6. The A-Line Train from the Airport Is Excellent

 The University of Colorado A-Line runs from DEN airport to Union Station downtown in 37 minutes for $10.50.
-Trains every 15 minutes, 3AM to midnight.
-An Uber from the airport costs $45-65 and takes 25+ miles through suburban sprawl.
-The train is faster, cheaper, and more scenic.
+Trains come every 15 minutes, 3AM to midnight.
+An Uber from the airport runs $45-65 and crawls 25+ miles through suburban sprawl.
+The train is faster, cheaper, and far more scenic — take it.

 7. The Free MallRide Saves Walking

 A free shuttle bus runs the entire length of the 16th Street Mall — a mile-long pedestrian promenade through downtown.
 Buses come every 90 seconds.
-Use it to hop between Union Station, Larimer Square, and the Colorado Convention Center.
+Use it to hop between Union Station, Larimer Square, and the Colorado Convention Center without burning your legs.

 8. You Need a Car for Day Trips

-Denver's in-city transit is decent, but Red Rocks (16 miles west), Rocky Mountain National Park (70 miles), and ski resorts require a car.
-Rent one for specific day trips.
-In winter, get AWD — I-70 to the ski areas can be treacherous.
+Denver's in-city transit is decent, but Red Rocks (16 miles west), Rocky Mountain National Park (70 miles), and the ski resorts all require a car.
+Rent one for the specific day trips you're planning.
+In winter, get AWD — I-70 to the ski areas can turn treacherous fast.

 9. I-70 Weekend Traffic Is a Nightmare

-Westbound Saturday morning (skiers heading to resorts) and eastbound Sunday afternoon (skiers coming home) can add 2-3 hours to a normally 90-minute drive.
+Westbound Saturday morning (skiers heading to the resorts) and eastbound Sunday afternoon (skiers heading home) can add 2-3 hours to a normally 90-minute drive.
 Leave early or go midweek.
-The Bustang Snow route ($20 round trip) avoids driving entirely.
+The Bustang Snow route ($20 round trip) skips the driving entirely.

 Food and Drink (Tips 10-15)